-C470 – Child Life: History, Theory, Research, and Scope
+C470 – Child Life in Health Care Settings: History, Theory, Research, Scope, Methods and Professional Issues

 3 Credit Hours